rocketmobile/rails_base_app/README.md

   * `bundle install`
   * `brew install postgresql` to install postgres
     * follow post-install output to run server on login and now
   * `createuser rails -s`
   * `rake db:setup`

 ## Testing

-We use the `capybara-webkit` extension to enhance our JavaScript testing; this component depends on QT, which sadly isn't distributed in gem form.
+We recommend use the `capybara-webkit` extension to enhance our JavaScript testing; this component depends on QT, which sadly isn't distributed in gem form.
 To install this dependency, run `brew install qt`.

 Failed tests will dump the html and a screenshot of the rendered page, at the time of a failure, to /tmp/capybara.
 To debug certain failures, you can also utilize the `screenshot_and_open_image` helper.

 ##TODO

 * Add sentry helpers
-* Add console eval debug stuff